Posts

 From Natural History to IS-GROWTH: ISICO’s New Tool to Predict and Communicate the Evolution of Idiopathic Scoliosis

-Understanding the natural history of idiopathic scoliosis—how the condition evolves in the absence of any treatment— is the starting point for any effective care pathway.
+Understanding the natural history of idiopathic scoliosis—how the condition evolves in the absence of treatment— is the starting point for any effective care pathway.
 But to truly guide clinical practice, this knowledge must be translated into reliable predictions and into tools that facilitate communication with patients and their families.

-This is precisely the aim behind IS-GROWTH, the focus of our study entitled “The Idiopathic Scoliosis Graphical Representation Of Worsening Trend of natural History (IS-GROWTH) communication tool provides a reliable prediction useful to manage long-term treatment during growth”, which was awarded the 2025 SOSORT Award just a few weeks ago during the international conference held in Dubrovnik.
+This is precisely the aim behind IS-GROWTH, the focus of our study entitled “The Idiopathic Scoliosis Graphical Representation Of Worsening Trend of Natural History (IS-GROWTH) communication tool provides a reliable prediction useful to manage long-term treatment during growth”, which was awarded the 2025 SOSORT Award just a few weeks ago during the international conference held in Dubrovnik.

 Today, IS-GROWTH is freely available to everyone through its dedicated website.